-Measles is a viral infection that spreads easily.
+Measles is an infection that spreads easily.
 It causes fever, cough, and a rash.
 It was once a common childhood illness, but it is now less common in the United States due to the use of the

 Copyright © Nucleus Medical Media, Inc.

-The measles virus is spread by: Direct contact with nasal or throat secretions of infected peopleAirborne transmission, which is less common
+Measles is caused by a virus.
+The virus is spread by: Direct contact with nasal or throat secretions of infected peopleAirborne transmission, which is less common

 Measles can be spread: 1-2 days before symptoms appear3-5 days before the rash4 days after the appearance of the rash

-These factors increase your chance of developing measles: Unvaccinated or inadequately vaccinatedLiving in crowded and/or unsanitary conditionsTraveling to less developed countries where measles is commonSeason: winter and springWeakened immune system even if vaccinated
+Factors that may increase your chance of measles: Unvaccinated or inadequately vaccinatedLiving in crowded and/or unsanitary conditionsTraveling to less developed countries where measles is commonSeason: winter and springWeakened immune system even if vaccinated

 Born after 1956 and either:

-Symptoms, which usually occur 8-12 days following exposure, include: ConjunctivitisFever, often highRunny noseSneezingDiscomfortRed eyesHacking coughSore throatExhaustionVery small spots inside the mouth—2-4 days after initial symptoms
+Measles symptoms generally appear 8-12 days following exposure.
+They include: ConjunctivitisFever, often highRunny noseSneezingDiscomfortRed eyesHacking coughSore throatExhaustionVery small spots inside the mouth—2-4 days after initial symptoms

 Raised, itchy red to brownish rash: